-About Crossroads Class
+About the Crossroads Classes

 All grade levels at NWP take part in Crossroads classes three afternoons a week.
 Students are guided through the discovery of personal and professional interests, potential career paths, and current and future academic endeavors.
 Each class works as an individual, community-creating and support-providing "pod" of grade level peers, led by one teacher.
 Extensive and structured support is offered toward the completion of a comprehensive academic portfolio.
 All students are taught professional public speaking and communication skills on an ongoing basis.
 The Crossroads classes are designed to be a network of academic and personal supports for each NWP student.